azvoleff/so-simple-theme/_posts/2014-04-16-preprocessing-imagery-with-teamlucc.md

 to run `auto_preprocess_landsat`.
 As with `auto_setup_dem`, there are many options you can supply to `auto_preprocess_landsat` - see `?auto_preprocess_landsat`.
 The below is a simple example of how to call `auto_preprocess_landsat`.

-The `image_dirs` line below is just a fancy way of finding all the folders located under `extract_folder` that containg ENVI format CDR imagery.
-You could just as easily specify these folders invidually as a series of strings, like: `image_dirs <- c('C:/folder1', 'C:/folder2')` if you had two CDR Landsat scenes located in `C:/folder1` and `C:/folder2`, respectively.
+The `image_dirs` line below is just a fancy way of finding all the folders located under `extract_folder` that contain ENVI format CDR imagery.
+You could just as easily specify these folders invidually as a series of strings, like:
+`image_dirs <- c('C:/folder1', 'C:/folder2')` if you had two CDR Landsat scenes
+located in `C:/folder1` and `C:/folder2`, respectively.

 The `prefix` parameter specifies a string that will be used in naming files output by `auto_preprocess_landsat`.
 For `prefix` I suggest you use a short (2